nakhli/rack-defense/README.md

 ```

 ## Throttling
-The Rack::Defense middleware evaluates the throttling criterias (lambadas) against the incoming request.
+The Rack::Defense middleware evaluates the throttling criterias (lambdas) against the incoming request.
 If the return value is falsy, the request is not throttled.
 Otherwise, the returned value is used as a key to throttle the request.
 The returned key could be the request IP, user name, API token or any discriminator to throttle the requests against.

 ### Examples